Securitybits-io/blog.securitybits.io/_posts/2018-03-08-nibbles-writeup.md

 personal  personal.zip  user.txt
 nibbler@Nibbles:/$
 ```

 Since i am a Python guy, that's a quite an easy choice.
-Now that we have the "user.txt" flag, lets get root!
+Now that we have the `user.txt` flag, lets get root!
-One easy command to run is "sudo -l", which will report if the current user is in the /etc/sudoers file, as well list what commands the current user is allowed to run.
+One easy command to run is `sudo -l`, which will report if the current user is in the `/etc/sudoers` file, as well list what commands the current user is allowed to run.

 ```
 nibbler@Nibbles:/$ sudo -l
 sudo -l